 of these can now achieve a significant fraction of light speed, requiring propulsion and other more experimental methods.
 Each of these craft is equipped with powerful from incoming debris is offered by cone-shaped force fields projected from the front of each craft.
 This streamlined shape causes objects like asteroids to drift by without causing any damage.

 After journeying for trillions of miles, the majority of probes successfully rendezvous with their destinations.
-They return a treasure trove of
+These return a treasure trove of